Key Takeaways:

 Emotional Work: The Most Difficult Part of Rehab for Many

-For most people, the hardest part of rehab isn’t detox; it’s facing your emotions without substances.
+For most people, the hardest part of rehab isn’t detox.
+It’s facing your emotions without substances.
 Addiction often starts as a way to avoid pain, trauma, or mental health struggles.
 Once the drugs or alcohol are removed, all those feelings tend to come back fast and strong.

 You might feel guilt, anger, sadness, anxiety, or fear.
 You might have to revisit memories you’ve tried to block out.
 You’ll probably be asked to talk about things you’ve never said out loud.